nadialafreniere/nadialafreniere.github.io/sage_en.md

  * Day 2: Combinatorial structures in SageMath + worksheets on some number sequences (including solutions) - as a [Zip file](Sage_course_Arusha/Lecture2.zip)
  * Day 3: Generating functions with SageMath + worksheets (including solutions) - as a [Zip file](Sage_course_Arusha/Lecture3.zip)
  * Day 4: Graph Theory with SageMath + worksheets - as a [Zip file](Sage_course_Arusha/Lecture4.zip)
- * Day 5: Databases and the bijectionist's tool kit  - no worksheet.
-As a [Zip file](sage_course_Arusha/Lecture5.zip ).
+ * Day 5: Databases and the bijectionist's tool kit  - no exercises, slides only.
+As a [Zip file](sage_course_Arusha/Lecture5.zip)
+).

 ### Some (old) introductory worksheets - Worked with old versions of SageMath